Carmen Llywelyn: Relationship with the Church of Scientology

-Llywelyn was introduced to the Church of Scientology by her then-husband Jason Lee, who was then a member of the organization.
+Llywelyn was introduced to the Church of Scientology by her then-husband Jason Lee.
 According to Llywelyn, her resistance to becoming more involved with Scientology was a cause of problems in their relationship.

 According to her account, after she revealed to her Scientologist talent manager Gay Ribisi (mother of actor Giovanni Ribisi) that she had read A Piece of Blue Sky, a book critical of the Church, she was labeled a suppressive person and shunned (or "disconnected") by her friends within the church.
-Her husband sent a "disconnection letter" as a sign of contempt two days after said conversation; he would ironically drop out of his involvement of Scientology 15 years later.
+Her husband sent a "disconnection letter" as a sign of contempt two days after said conversation; he would ironically drop out of his involvement with Scientology in 2016.
 Llywelyn's manager, a member of the Church, also "disconnected" and allegedly convinced United Talent Agency to drop Llywelyn as a client.

 Since her departure, Llywelyn has been an outspoken critic of the Church of Scientology.
 She has expressed distaste for the classist undertones of Scientology.

 She has stated the organization has harassed her, pursuant to the fair game policy.
 Llywelyn reports being subjected to a campaign of surveillance and harassment.
 Writes Llywelyn: "Scientology has a sophisticated intelligence agency known as the Office of Special Affairs, which is essentially a complex system dedicated to ruining the lives of those it sees as enemies in any way possible.
 Those who work for the OSA do not follow the law."